h00lig4n/argocd-envsubst/README.md

         - esp.$DOMAIN_NAME
 ```

-These can be defined either:
+Variables can be defined either:
 1. On Application level by The Application definition in ArgoCD
 ```
 apiVersion: argoproj.io/v1alpha1